sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 #### Deploy a persistent VM
 * Start your virtual machine again.
-* Login and check your changes made during the previous run.
+* Login and check the files you made during the previous run.

 > During the previous run the VM's disk was "non-persistent".